donatj/Boomerang/README.md

 Boomerang! is still in development and more info is coming soon!

+Documentation and more information is availible at http://boomerang.work/

 ## Requirements

 - PHP 5.3.0+ with CLI and SPL